MyTurnyet/spftware-as-craft-blog/content/posts/patterns-that-grow-and-crumble.md

 and DRY culture prevented untangling.

 The layered architecture didn't fail when consultants recommended it.
-It failed when features cut across layers and _layer-purity_ rules prevented vertical workflows.
+It failed when features cut across layers and "layer-purity" rules prevented vertical workflows.

 The microservices split didn't fail at launch.
 It failed when coordination costs exceeded any scaling benefit and sunk-cost fallacy prevented consolidation.